Martha's Vineyard Sign Language: Deaf migration to the mainland

 In the early 19th century, a new educational philosophy began to emerge on the mainland, and the country's first school for the deaf opened in 1817 in Hartford, Connecticut (now called the American School for the Deaf).
 Many of the deaf children of Martha's Vineyard enrolled there, taking their sign language with them.
 The language of the teachers was French Sign Language, and many of the other deaf students used their own home-sign systems.
-This school became known as the birthplace of the deaf community in the United States, and the different sign systems used there, including MVSL, merged to become American Sign Language or ASL—now one of the largest community languages in the country.
+This school became known as the birthplace of the deaf community in the United States, and the different sign systems used there, including MVSL, merged to become American Sign Language (ASL)—now one of the largest community languages in the country.

 As more deaf people remained on the mainland, and others who returned brought with them deaf spouses they met there (whose hearing loss may not have been due to the same hereditary cause), the line of hereditary deafness began to diminish.
 At the outset of the 20th century, the previously isolated community of fishers and farmers began to see an influx of tourists that would become a mainstay in the island's economy.
 Jobs in tourism were not as deaf-friendly as fishing and farming had been, and as intermarriage and migration joined the people of Martha's Vineyard to the mainland, the island community grew to resemble the wider community there more and more.

 The last deaf person born into the island's sign-language tradition, Katie West, died in 1952.
 A few elderly residents were able to recall MVSL as recently as the 1980s when research into the language began.
 Indeed, when Oliver Sacks subsequently visited the island after reading a book on the subject, he noted that a group of elderly islanders talking together dropped briefly into sign language then back into speech.